labjacquemont/MIND-GENESPARALLELCNV/README.md

 To know more about our lab research or our team, please reach the following link: http://www.minds-genes.org/

-Author and contact for the tool:
-Martineau Jean-Louis
+Author: Martineau Jean-Louis
 contact:
 * matineau.jean-louis@umontreal.ca
 * martineau.jean-louis@recherche-ste-justine.qc.ca

+This tool is implemented as collaboration to LabJacquemont

 # Data input preparation